What is a Job Architecture?

 - Output: Which results will be achieved by the job or what the job is accountable for.

-gradar expands this traditional approach to include the aspects of Organizational Knowledge and Communication requirements to create a better fit for jobs in the 21st century.
+gradar expands this traditional approach to include the aspects of Organisational Knowledge and Communication requirements to create a better fit for jobs in the 21st century.

 Incorporate market rates to benchmark pay

-Compensation benchmarking, also known as market pricing, compares an organization’s employee pay rates with those of similar jobs in other companies.
+Compensation benchmarking, also known as market pricing, compares an organisation’s employee pay rates with those of similar jobs in other companies.